vtexdocs/dev-portal-content/docs/guides/Checkout/shopping-cart-section-api-quick-start-guides/update-cart-items.md

 The shopping cart is where the information on the products chosen by the customer while browsing a store is gathered.
 This data may include item prices, shipping value, payment, and delivery methods, among others.

 This guide will describe how to modify the quantity of an item in the cart or remove it by the API.
->ℹ️ To remove all items from the cart at the same time, use the [Remove all items](https://developers.vtex.com/vtex-rest-api/reference/removeallitems) endpoint.
+> ℹ️️ To remove all items from the cart at the same time, use the [Remove all items](https://developers.vtex.com/vtex-rest-api/reference/removeallitems) endpoint.

 ## Getting shopping cart information